-Executable Runbooks: Executable Runbooks are similar to procedural Runbooks where systems engineers will follow the procedure as describes but additionally, systems engineers can also run an automation task from his or her machine (could be Shell-Script, Powershell or any other scripts) on a target system and fix the problem.
+Executable Runbooks: Executable Runbooks are like procedural Runbooks where systems engineers will follow the procedure as described.
+Additionally, systems engineers can also run an automation task from his or her machine (could be Shell-Script, Powershell or any other scripts) on a target system and fix the problem.

 Automated Runbooks: As the name suggests automated runbooks runs automatically without any manual interaction.This blog talks about Automated Runbooks and a few automation tools.
 Automated Runbooks allow us to automate time-consuming and repetitive tasks.
 Using these, we can automate any tasks on one or more servers.
 Listed below are a few instances where automated runbooks can potentially save the day:

 Active Directory: We can use automated runbooks to update Active directories when any new user is onboarded onto the system.
 Using these runbooks, we can create a user account and assign the user to multiple groups.
 This will ensure that they have the appropriate permissions and are part of an organizational domain.
 We could also add activities that might be needed when any new employee is onboarded.And with automated runbooks we can automate these manual tasks and help users to onboard quickly.

 Virtual Machine/Service Management: We can use automated runbooks to manage our Virtual Machine(VM) or services.
 These can be in scenarios such, * Need to restart VMs after patching * To know any service status * Want to restart any services running in VMs after deployments.
 When you see VMs in a hung state or not serving any traffic/requests, create a quick fix type of runbook to run on top of the active incident and mitigate them.